sparkflows/sparkflows-docs/docs/tutorials/analytics/nyc-taxidata-annalysis.rst

    :alt: NYC Taxidata Annalysis
    :width: 90%

-Calculate the average speed per hour
+Calculate the Average Speed per Hour
 -----------------------------

-It calculates the average speed per hour using GroupBy Node.
+It calculates the average speed per hour using the GroupBy Node.

 Processor Configuration